-To act as the main focal point offshore and responsible for the co-ordination of all inspection activities.
+To act as the inspection focal point offshore and be responsible for the co-ordination and management of all inspection activities.
+Peform visual inspections of plant equipment as requested and provide endorsement in accordance with Oceaneering and client codes of practice, strategies and relevant legislation.
+Functions

-- Undertake all agreed offshore inspections within the limitations of the Oceaneering issued Letter of Authority (LoA), ensuring they are implemented and completed as scheduled.
+- Undertake all agreed offshore inspections within the limitations of the Oceaneering issued letter of authority, ensuring they are implemented and completed as scheduled.

 - Provide remedial recommendations as required and inspect the subsequent repair work for acceptance.